Menu

 • Stable internet or cellular connection is expected and Zoom access is required.

-• One to four team members may attend each educational session.
+• Two to four team members may attend each educational session.

 Project Description and Funding

-• Cohort participants will submit a project description in October 2023.
+• Cohort participants will submit a grant proposal in October 2024.

 • Congregations may apply for and receive less than $40,000.